trattner/atratt/_posts/2019-1-30-mag-widget.md

 date: 2017-10-15
 ---

 I have made plenty of amusing mistakes during technical interviews.
-For example, a quantitative trader asked how many handshakes occur among a dozen people who all shake each other's hand exactly once.
+For example, a quantitative trader once asked how many handshakes occur among a dozen people who all meet each other and shake hands.
 I quickly responded, "twelve factorial," which was met by a friendly pause, "how long do you estimate that would take?"

 The most cringeworthy interview I've had consisted of a single task: to recreate this <a href="https://www.google.com/logos/2011/worldsfair.html" target="_blank">Google Doodle effect</a>.
 I wasn't prepared at all, and I floundered around with a couple img tags for a full 60 minutes, utterly failing to make any sort of progress.